anupbhowmik/promt/README.md

   pip install spatialde
   ```

+To utilize the GPU, install [PyTorch](https://pytorch.org/) with CUDA support.

 ### How to reproduce the results

 - Create a directory `data/Mouse_brain_MERFISH` and place the preprocessed data files in it.